t4sk/t4sk.github.io/video-scripts/gas.md

 For this transaction to be processed, there are number of operations that must be

-done, like copying over each byte from the input into the variable store in the smart contract.
+done, such as copying over each byte from the input into the variable store in the smart contract.

 The total amount of computation used to process this transaction is measured